The Silence of Authority: Why Your Team Should Stop Chatting with AI

 I. The 11 PM Illusion: The High-Paid Typist

 Imagine a corner office on the 48th floor of a Taipei skyscraper.
 It is 11 PM on a Tuesday.
-The city lights below flicker with frantic energy, but inside this glass cage, there is only the rhythmic tapping of a keyboard.
-The CEO of a global logistics multinational—a man responsible for managing 4,000 employees and half a billion in annual revenue—is staring at a glowing chat bubble.
+The city lights below flicker with frantic energy, but inside this glass cage there is only the rhythmic tapping of a keyboard.

+The CEO of a global logistics multinational — a man responsible for 4,000 employees and half a billion in annual revenue — is staring at a glowing chat bubble.
 He is tired.
-He is “chatting” with an advanced LLM.
-He is asking it to summarize 200 daily harbor reports and predict bottleneck trends for the next 48 hours.
-He looks efficient.
-He feels innovative.
+He is “chatting” with an advanced LLM, asking it to summarize 200 daily harbor reports and predict bottleneck trends for the next 48 hours.

 In reality, he has become a high-paid data entry clerk.
 He is babysitting a machine.

-This is the “Conversational Illusion”—the dangerous belief that having a better dialogue with a tool is the same as building a better business.
-Last year, I sat across from this man.
-I told him: “If you have to ask the system what is wrong, the system has already failed you.”
+This is the Conversational Illusion — the dangerous belief that having a better dialogue with a tool is the same as building a better business.
+Last year I sat across from this man, and I told him the sentence that ended the conversation:

 II.
 The Management Tax of Conversational AI